The Pit

 Current state

 Foundation (shipped): Debate arena with SSE streaming, agent management, credit economy, Stripe billing, distributed caching (Upstash Redis), rate limiting.
-25-item technical debt roadmap completed (RD-001 through RD-025): atomic transactions, error recovery, DAL extraction, env consolidation, dead code removal.
+Technical debt roadmap completed: atomic transactions, error recovery, DAL extraction, env consolidation, dead code removal.

 Evaluation engine (Phase 1, on feature branches):